Kapoorlabs-CAPED/Server-Setup-Scripts/README.md

 Starting the vncserver
 ---
-Here we start he vnc server on display number 1 vncserver -geometry 1600x900 :1
+Here we start the vnc server on display number 1 vncserver -geometry 1600x900 :1

 To connect to this server from laptop type in